-It is possible a student will owe a repayment of unearned financial aid funds to the college if he or she ceases attendance prior to the 60% completion point of any payment period for which he or she received financial aid funds.
+If a student ceases attendance prior to the 60% completion point of any payment period for which he or she received financial aid, the student may owe a repayment of unearned financial aid funds to the college.
 The completion point is based on the total number of class days in a payment period.
 If it is determined that a student owes a repayment of funds, the Financial Aid office will notify him or her via email.
 Students can also check balances owed through the college's student portal.
-Aid will not be disbursed to students who owe a balance from a previous academic year until the balance is paid.
+Aid will not be disbursed to students who owe a balance from a previous academic year until the balance is paid in full.

-Other Possible Consequences of Dropping Classes or Withdrawal
+Other Possible Consequences of Dropping Classes or Withdrawing from the College